WHO ARE WE ?

 - Secondary and/or Post-Secondary teaching in a minority linguistic milieu

-In order to have a balanced geographical representation on the board of directors, priority will be given to candidates from the Maritimes (P.E.I., New Brunswick, and Newfoundland and Labrador) and the provinces of Manitoba and Saskatchewan.
+In order to have a balanced geographical representation on the board of directors, priority will be given to candidates from P.E.I., Newfoundland and Labrador, Manitoba, Saskatchewan and the territories.

 Although complete bilingualism (English/French) is an asset, a minimum oral comprehension of the two languages is a necessity.
 The meetings of the Board of Directors take place in both official languages, without real time translation.
 The directors are free to express themselves in the official language of their choice, and the minutes reflect the change from one language to the other in the course of meetings.